To sign up for future email notifications from our Noise Monitoring Office, please complete the form at the bottom of this page.

 FILE A NOISE COMPLAINT:

 In an effort to be a good neighbor, the Hillsborough County Aviation Authority has a noise office.
-The primary role of the noise office is to educate the community on the airports Voluntary Noise Abatement Program and monitor compliance, as recommended in the Part 150 noise study, which was approved by the Federal Aviation Administration in January 2001.
+The primary role of the Noise Monitoring Office is to educate the community on the airports Voluntary Noise Abatement Program and monitor compliance, as recommended in the Part 150 noise study, which was approved by the Federal Aviation Administration in 2022.
 More information on the Part 150 study can be found by visiting the Federal Aviation Administration's noise page.
 Highlights of Tampa International Airport's Voluntary Noise Abatement Program include:

 - Maximizing daytime south flow.